DhirajReddy/MachineLearning/README.md

 The students of this course are expected to tweak the solutions untill the loss or accuracy reaches below the threshold set by the tutors.
 * Fourthly the neural network case studies are run on collab.reasearch.google.com as my compute power was not sufficient to train complex and deep neural networks.
+* Finally this repo includes my attempt at adding new solutions and tweaking the existing solutions to better the results.

 ### __Organization of the iPynb file content__